-After K's mysterious disappearance, the residents of building 67 held a funeral for him.
-During this funeral they were interrupted by a young boys who turned
+After K's mysterious disappearance, the residents of building 67 held a funeral for him, during which they were interrupted by a young boy who turned out

 This young boy, Mikaya, is the one who will ask the questions we all wondered about the most: "You couldn't find the corpse?
 So you're not sure that he's dead?"